matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 Aggregations are never bundled into state events.

-Here's an example of what that can look like for some ficticious `rel_type`s:
+Here's an example of what that can look like for some ficticious relation types:

 ```json
 {